You can help control influenza activity in our community by getting vaccinated. It’s important to get vaccinated every year against the flu.

 Once again, OHSU Doernbecher Children’s Hospital will be offering free flu vaccines to our patients’ parents and other adult close contacts.

-This “Free Vaccine for Parents Cocooning Project“ is intended to protect OHSU Doernbecher’s youngest and most vulnerable patients by “cocooning” infants and other high-risk children, insulating them from infection by ensuring everyone they come into contact with has been immunized.
+“Vaccines for Parents” is a pediatric resident- and student-run advocacy group providing free influenza vaccines to caregivers of children cared for at OHSU Doernbecher.
+We intend to protect our youngest and most vulnerable patients by “cocooning” infants and other high-risk children, insulating them from infection by ensuring everyone they come into contact with has been immunized.

-Free flu vaccinations will be offered to our established patient family members Monday through Thursday from 1 to 3 p.m. in the OHSU Doernbecher lobby, while supplies last.
-Family members must be 18 or older to qualify for free vaccine.
+Free flu vaccinations will be offered to our established patient family members from Oct.
+9 to Dec.
+14, 2017.
+The vaccine clinic takes place in the OHSU Doernbecher lobby from 1 to 4 p.m. on Mondays, Tuesdays and Thursdays.
+Please note: This is subject to volunteer availability and while supplies last.
+Family members must be 18 or older and cannot be employees of OHSU.

-For tips on how to avoid the flu, check out the Oregon Health Authority website: “What to do to avoid the Flu.”
+For tips on how to avoid the flu, check out the Oregon Health Authority website: “Flu prevention.”